 The strong results in external examinations are to be applauded, especially as Tanglin is a non-selective school with “a mixed ability cohort”.
 That said, students wishing to enrol in the school must "display the intellectual capacity to fully participate in and benefit from the school's curriculum".

-There's change at the top of Tanglin this year.
 Craig Considine took over from Peter John Derby-Crook as CEO from August 2018.
 Australian-born Considine was formerly the head teacher at Millfield School in the UK, and has experience in a number of Australian independent schools.

 At the heart of the school is the TTS Foundation, which enhances the curriculum by funding inspirational visitors and developing the sports and arts programmes.
-The TTS Foundation organises visits from musicians, storytellers, authors and theatrical groups, including Robert Swan (polar explorer), Dominic Peckham (choral conductor), Google and Rowan Williams (former Archbishop of Canterbury).
+The TTS Foundation organises visits from musicians, storytellers, authors, and theatrical groups, including Robert Swan (polar explorer), Dominic Peckham (choral conductor), Google, and Rowan Williams (former Archbishop of Canterbury).
 It has also funded initiatives such as an edible garden and the Year 2 Pedal Power programme, which teaches children how to cycle.

 The school says: